near/wallet-selector/README.md

 **Description**

-Retrieve account ID of the configured Smart Contract.
+Retrieves account ID of the configured Smart Contract.

 **Example**